 The Elephanthead Mountain trailhead is at about 5,750 ft elevation and the trail parallels Mission Creek for the first three miles or so.
 The trail is mostly in very good condition.
 The lower sections of the trail are used by ranch guests as well as by locals and its common to encounter other hikers on the trail.
 The Elephanthead trail runs up the mountain following Mission Creek, climbing through the woods and heading consistently to the west.
 The trail climbs steadily upward following the creek higher and higher.

-You will reach Elephanthead Mountain after about 4 miles of hiking.
-There is no developed trail to the top of Elephanthead.
-However,the route to the summit should be obvious and the scramble is made by many hikers.
+There is no developed trail to the top of Elephanthead Mountain.
+However, it’s not difficult to find a route to the summit.
+It’s a hike & scramble to the top of the mountain.
+Most hikers manage to get to the top but some find the final approach to be too challenging.
 From the top you will enjoy great views of the surrounding mountains and out into the Yellowstone Valley.

 Hiking Beyond Elephanthead

 There are several options for backpacking from here.
 Good maps are very helpful.
-Besides topo maps, the Custer Gallatin Forest Map is very useful and everyone interested in exploring Montana should have a copy of the DeLorme Montana Atlas & Gazetteer
+The Absaroka-Beartooth Wilderness West [Gardiner, Livingston] (National Geographic Trails Illustrated Map (721) is very useful and everyone interested in exploring Montana should have a copy of the DeLorme Montana Atlas & Gazetteer

-Day hikers typically turn around at the base of Elephanthead Mountain or after reaching its summit.
-The hike back down the trail loses altitude at a steady pace.
-It’s an easy hike back to the trailhead making this a great hike for just about anyone who enjoys the outdoors.
+Hikers who turn around find an easy hike back down as the trail loses altitude at a steady pace, making this a great hike for just about anyone who enjoys the outdoors.

 More Nearby Hikes